Ro-Galvan/Volunteer-Management-System/README.md

 # Volunteer Management System
-Volunteer Management System for Nonprofit companies to help them organize their volunteers, assignments and timesheets
+Volunteer Management System for Nonprofit companies to help them organize their volunteers, assignments and timesheets.
+I used SQL to read and write to the database.

 ## Visuals